stormrose-va/FlyWithPython/README.md

 FlyWithPython.

 #### Will you provide an installer bundle?
-That is not yet decided.
-We seek at providing a stable release first before thinking about any bundling (that would require some careful studying of licenses not only of Python itself, but of all other 3rd party stuff included to prevent us from being sued for distributing stuff we were not allowed to do so).
+We hope there won't be a need for complex installer bundles.
+We seek at creating a traditional plugin package which won't need any third party packages to be installed on your computer.
+However, our first priority is providing a stable release before thinking about any bundling (that would require some careful studying of licenses not only of Python itself, but of all other 3rd party stuff included to prevent us from being sued for distributing stuff we were not allowed to).

 #### Will you support all three OSes X-Plane runs on?
 That is certainly one of our objectives, but this will depend on whether we can